MARCspec/MARCspec/marc-spec.md

 ### Reference to data in data fields or subfields

-Reference to all content data in the field "245".
+Reference to the *field content* in the field "245".

 ```
 245
 ```

-Reference to data in the subfield "a" of field "245".
+Reference to *data content* in the subfield "a" of field "245".

 ```
 245a
 ```

-Reference to data in the subfields "a", "b" and "c" of field "245".
+Reference to *data content* in the subfields "a", "b" and "c" of field "245".

 ```
 245abc
 ```

-Reference to data in the subfield "a" of all fields beginning with "24".
+Reference to *data content* in the subfield "a" of all fields beginning with "24".

 ```
 24Xa
 ```

-Reference to data in the subfield "a" of all fields beginning with "2" and ending with "5".
+Reference to *data content* in the subfield "a" of all fields beginning with "2" and ending with "5".

 ```
 2X5a
 ```

-Reference to data in the subfield "a" of all fields beginning with "2".
+Reference to *data content* in the subfield "a" of all fields beginning with "2".

 ```
 2XXa